 If possible, share testimonials!
 The HeySummit platform does allow and encourage attendees to leave comments on each session so you’ll start to accrue feedback as soon as the summit launches.
 But what if your summit hasn’t launched yet?

 If you’re going with pre-recorded sessions, why not let some select audience members check out some of the sessions in advance and write testimonials for you?
 Or tap some influencers you know, as I did?

-I asked friends and colleagues Jenn Herman, Amanda Robinson, and Jeff Sieh to check out what I’d set up for Social Success Summit 2.0, and they provided some great testimonials that I plugged into the site and home page!
+I asked friends and colleagues Jenn Herman, Amanda Robinson, and Jeff Sieh to check out what I’d set up for one of my previous summits, and they provided some great testimonials that I plugged into the site and home page!

 “So much to learn from so many industry leaders.
 And all for free?!!
 This is a no-brainer!
 Agorapulse has access to many of the world’s best leaders for online marketing and to have so many of them in one place as a means to learn and understand the latest trends, tactics, and tools is invaluable.
 Don’t miss this summit!” – Jenn Herman

 “Agorapulse has brought together a powerhouse lineup of the top industry talent bringing you real strategies and current information to help your business thrive in a highly competitive digital landscape.
 And it is free!
 Take advantage of it while it is available.” – Amanda Robinson

 “I’ve met and followed many of the speakers that Agorapulse has put together for this event.
 If you’re wanting to take your social media strategy to the next level this is not to be missed!” – Jeff Sieh

 Finally, HeySummit includes an Affiliate System that you can use whether you’re charing for your event or not.
 If you’re charging, the affiliate system can be configured to offer a simple commission to anyone else that promotes it and generates sales.
 Speakers can be automatically set up as affiliates.